 The prostate is a gland in the male reproductive system.
 It lies just below the bladder (the organ that collects and empties urine) and in front of the rectum (the lower part of the intestine).
 It is about the size of a walnut and surrounds part of the urethra (the tube that empties urine from the bladder).
 The prostate gland makes fluid that is part of the semen.

 Prostate cancer is most common in older men.
-In the U.S., about 1 out of 8 men will be diagnosed with prostate cancer.
+In the United States, about one out of eight men will be diagnosed with prostate cancer.

 These and other signs and symptoms may be caused by prostate cancer or by other conditions.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 When prostate cancer is detected in an advanced stage, symptoms may include: